 “I stand here today only because my nephew is dead.
 No one cared about Matthew Perna’s sufferings at the hands of this Justice Department when he was alive.
 And now it is too late to help him.
 But anyone who knew Matt would say that he would want others to receive the help that he himself was denied.”

-Despite the hate mail directed at Matthew Perna’s father and other family members, Geri Perna said the family believes that Matthew is in Heaven.
+Despite the hate mail directed at Matthew Perna’s father and other family members, Geri Perna said the family believes that her nephew is in heaven.

 “He’s finally free.
 But the people responsible for this tragedy, they will stand before God someday for the part they played,” she said.
 “But there is an evil surrounding these same people, and I do not think that they are hoping to enter the gates of Heaven anyway.”